 To use it, run the app, select your source folder for “Template Directory”, destination folder for “Target Location”, then click on Create button.
 You’ll have your skeleton folder structure ready.
 Optionally, you can choose to delete destination directory contents before starting the process.

 Miroirs comes as an installer, however, you can use it as a portable app by carrying “Miroirs.exe” file on your USB flash drive.

-It works on Windows XP, Windows Vista, Windows 7, and Windows 8.
+It works on Windows XP, Windows Vista, Windows 7, Windows 8, and Windows 10.